ShlomoCode/rss-tracker/README.md

 - prompts - to get the user input in the configuration process (setup.js file)

-- ms - convert milliseconds to human readable format or time in string to miliseconds
+- ms - convert milliseconds to human readable format or time in string to milliseconds

 - ejs - template engine - emails templates